truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 ##### The Ideal Conditions (Aren't Good Enough)

-While it is claimed that NASA's shuttle program achieves a 0 bug rate (per 500,000 lines of code), [that definitely is not true according to them](http://www.cs.berkeley.edu/~bonachea/294-8/hw1.html).
+While [it is claimed](http://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670) that NASA's shuttle program achieves a 0 bug rate (per 500,000 lines of code), [that is actually not true](http://www.cs.berkeley.edu/~bonachea/294-8/hw1.html).
 Even getting as far as [1 per 440,000 apparently requires 260 full-time experts](http://geeknizer.com/why-space-shuttle-software-never-crash/) ([Bitcoin has barely a handful](http://www.coindesk.com/mike-hearn-underfunding-leaving-bitcoin-development-crisis/)) working under *"threat of death"*, in an execution environment where they control 100% of the hardware and software, and there is *no adversarial activity whatsoever*, **and no user input of any kind**.

 Ask them about it!
 Here's Appendix D ("Flight Software Complexity") of [their report](http://www.nasa.gov/pdf/418878main_FSWC_Final_Report.pdf) on getting it right: